dat3Cph/material/docs/toolbox/deployment_infrastructure/README.md

 ---
-title: Deployment
+title: Deployment Infrastructure
-description: Tutorial on how to deploy your project
+description: Tutorial on how to setup a virtual server at Digital Ocean for deployment
 layout: default
 parent: Toolbox
 nav_order: 4
 has_children: true
-permalink: /toolbox/deployment/
+permalink: /toolbox/deployment-infrastructure/
 ---

 # Deployment